RobustIntelligence/docs/html/_sources/for_data_scientists/how_to_guides/customization/tabular_custom_tests.md.txt

         return_extra_infos: bool,
     ) -> TestBatchResult:
         long_description_tabs = [
-            {"title": "Description", "contents": self.long_description},
-            {"title": "Why it Matters", "contents": "Explain why this test matters."}, {
-                "title": "Configuration",
-                "contents": "Explain how this test is configured."
-            },
-            {
-                "title": "Example",
-                "contents": "Include an example of how this test works."
-            },
-        ]
+            {"title": "Description", "contents": "This is a custom test"}, {"title": "Why it Matters", "contents": "This matters for customizability"}, {"title": "Configuration", "contents": "This has a simple configuration"}, {"title": "Example", "contents": "This by itself is an example"}, ]
         return DataTestBatchResult(
+            self.id,
             self.type,
             self.description,
             long_description_tabs,